vuejs/v2.vuejs.org/src/v2/guide/components-functional.md

 </script>
 ```

 The `functional` keyword on the `<template>` element makes this a functional compontent.
-Rather than having access to `name` and `href` props directly, you have access to the `context` object and its `props` property.
+Rather than having access to the `name` and `href` props directly, we have access to the `context` object and its `props` property.

-You can use this component just as you would any standard component:
+This component can be used just as any standard component:

 ```
 <my-functional-component name="anchor-1" href="#endnote-1">